blockscout/blockscout/docker/README.md

 make start
 ```

-Blockscout will be available on `localhost:4000`
+NextyExplorer will be available on `localhost:4000`

 **Note**
 On mac/Windows Docker provides with a special URL `host.docker.internal` that will be available into container and routed to your local machine.